Network Flow Log Audit with Cilium + CLS

 hubble.export.fileCompress | Whether to compress rotated files | false |

-For high log volumes, you can increase the file size and backup count:
+If log volume is large, increase the file size and backup count:

 --namespace kube-system \